 In this type of audit, the IRS will visit your business.
 In this case, the IRS has a variety of questions about your return and your business.
 Since this type of audit requires more time and resources than other types of audits, the IRS generally only uses it when the mistakes are adjustments needed are severe.
 In a field audit, the IRS may ask about any area of your business.
 In this case, you should always seek professional tax assistance, including a tax accountant and tax attorney.

 In this type of audit, the IRS requests additional documents that were either not included in your return, or may have been lost.
 A part of your return may have been unclear, and the IRS needs additional proof to make sure it is correct.
 If a correspondence audit is resolved properly, you can stop the situation right away and resolve the audit.
 If you find documents that show your taxes were filed incorrectly, it’s best to contact a tax professional before proceeding.
 Additional fines and penalties may be applied if your taxes were filed incorrectly.

 The last type of business tax audit is not actually determined by your tax return.
 The IRS conducts a large group of random business tax audits to support statistical accuracy.
 Though these are randomly selected, they are still very thorough.
 Every line of your tax audit will be assessed, and you will be asked to provide proof for every number.
 If you are selected for this audit, you should work with a tax professional.

 In some cases, the audit can be resolved with just a few letters.
 In other cases, what started as a correspondence audit can turn into a large-scale field audit.
 We know that business tax audits can be confusing and scary.
-That’s why we provide personalized audit assistance to each client, making sure they understand what the IRS needs to know, how to proceed, and what to expect.
+That’s why our Connecticut based CPA and tax attorney provide personalized audit assistance to each client, making sure they understand what the IRS needs to know, how to proceed, and what to expect.
 When you have experts working with you, you won’t be confused about the audit and you’ll known that your business’s taxes are in good hands.
 Contact us to learn more.